We call it a Bourbon Hobby so they don’t call us “Alcoholics.” These are 21 reasons why Bourbon is more than a hobby, and yes, #17 is real.

 5. You post reviews to Facebook and Instagram.

-6. Your phone has more photos of bourbon on it than photos of your family.
+6. Your phone has more photos of whiskey on it than photos of your family.

 7. You open Facebook and the first thing you see is a post about bourbon.